stac-api-extensions/filter/README.md

 }
 ```

-### Example 7: Spatial Intersection in Basic Spatial Operators
+### Example 7: Spatial Intersection in Basic Spatial Functions

-The only spatial operator that must be implemented for Basic Spatial Operators
+The only spatial function that must be implemented for Basic Spatial Functions
 is `S_INTERSECTS` supporting BBOX and POINT.
 This has the same semantics as provided
 by the Item Search `intersects` parameter.
 The `cql2-text` format uses WKT geometries and the `cql2-json`
 format uses GeoJSON geometries.